Motherboard: History

 Mainboard of a NeXTcube computer (1990), featuring a Motorola 68040 microprocessor running at 25 MHz and a digital signal processor Motorola 56001 operating at 25 MHz.
 The DSP was directly accessible via a connector on the rear panel.

 Before the advent of the microprocessor, the central processing unit (CPU) of a computer was typically implemented using multiple printed circuit boards housed in a card cage, interconnected via a backplane—a board containing sockets into which the individual circuit boards were inserted.
 Early systems used discrete copper wiring between connector pins, but printed circuit boards quickly became the standard.
 The CPU, main memory, and peripheral components were each located on separate boards connected through the backplane.

 With the rise of microprocessors, CPU functionality and supporting circuitry were consolidated onto a single board, while memory and peripherals remained on separate expansion cards plugged into the backplane.
 A prominent example is the S-100 bus, widely used in 1970s microcomputer systems such as the Altair 8800.

 In the 1980s, popular personal computers like the Apple II and IBM Personal Computer featured publicly available schematic diagrams and technical documentation.
 This openness enabled rapid reverse engineering and the development of third-party motherboards.
 These clone and upgrade boards often provided enhanced performance or additional features, and were commonly used to modernize or replace original manufacturer hardware.

+The first backplane to qualify as a motherboard was the Planar Breadboard, designed by IBM engineer Patty McHugh and used in the 1981 IBM Personal Computer.

 During the late 1980s and early 1990s, it became economical to move an increasing number of peripheral functions onto the motherboard.
 In the late 1980s, personal computer motherboards began to include single ICs (also called Super I/O chips) capable of supporting a set of low-speed peripherals: PS/2 keyboard and mouse, floppy disk drive, serial ports, and parallel ports.
 By the late 1990s, many personal computer motherboards included consumer-grade embedded audio, video, storage, and networking functions without the need for any expansion cards at all; higher-end systems for 3D gaming and computer graphics typically retained only the graphics card as a separate component.
 Business PCs, workstations, and servers were more likely to need expansion cards, either for more robust functions, or for higher speeds; those systems often had fewer embedded components.

 Laptop and notebook computers that were developed in the 1990s integrated the most common peripherals.
 This even included motherboards with no upgradeable components, a trend that would continue as smaller systems were introduced after the turn of the century (like the tablet computer and the netbook).
 Memory, processors, network controllers, power source, and storage would be integrated into some systems.